 I look forward to hearing from you...

 If you require any further information please do not hesitate to contact me.

 If you are unable to reach me when you call, please feel free to leave your name, telephone number and time that it would be convenient for me to call you back.

 Alternatively, you are more than welcome to contact me by e-mail.

 I try to respond to email enquiries within 48 hours unless my Out of Office states otherwise.

 |Face to face counselling:||Yes|

-I offer morning, afternoon, and evening appointments.
-I currently have some availability for new clients on Tuesdays, Wednesdays and Fridays.
+I offer daytime, evening, and weekend appointments.
+I currently have some availability for new clients.